Alla Dzhioyeva: Early life

-Politician
+Minister of education

 In 2001, Dzhioyeva became a supporter of Eduard Kokoity, one of the candidates in the 2001 presidential election.
 Having won it, Kokoity appointed Dzhioyeva to be education minister in February 2002.
 Under her leadership, South Ossetia became more integrated into the Russian system of education: the South Ossetian teachers could be trained in Russia, spaces were allocated in Russian post-secondary institutions for South Ossetian students.
 On the other hand, Dzhioyeva refused any form of cooperation with Georgia, including the offers of aid.
 Nevertheless, the country's Georgian language schools continued to function.
 Dzioyeva is also credited with launching an experimental project to introduce the Ossetic language immersion classes in some schools.
 Dzhioyeva has been a vocal supporter of reunification of South and North Ossetia; in 2006, she became involved in an intergovernmental group for further integration of the two republics.

 Criminal prosecution

 Dzhioyeva was fired by Kokoity on February 4, 2008.
 The following day, she was charged with several offences and placed under house arrest on March 28.
 She remained detained until April 29, 2010, when a court found her guilty of fraud and official misconduct, but absolved her of two other charges.
 She received 24 months' probation and was fined 120,000 rubles.
 Dzhioyeva appealed to the Supreme Court; the current status of the appeal is unknown.
 Dzhioyeva has continuously maintained that her arrest and prosecution were politically motivated after she became a vocal critic of Kokoity.